databio/geniml/docs/consensus/assess.md

 ```

 ## Region boundary distance measure

 Next, we can calculate the distance between query and universe.
-To do tat we can choose from :
+To do that we can choose from :
  - ```distance``` - calculates distance from region in query to the nearest region in the universe
  - ```distance-universe-to-file```- calculates distance from region in query to the nearest region in the universe accounting for universe flexibility
  - ```distance-flexible``` - calculates distance from region in universe to the nearest region in the query